Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Introduction

 \section{Introduction}

 Data-driven decision-making, particularly in the field of Reinforcement Learning (RL), has gained substantial attention across diverse domains, including robotics control \citep{levine2016end,lillicrap2015continuous}, AlphaGo and Atari games \citep{mnih2013playing,silver2016mastering}, autonomous driving \citep{li2019reinforcement}, and algorithmic trading \citep{hambly2023recent}.
-RL is learning via trial and error, through interactions with an unknown environment often characterized as a Markov decision process (MDP).
+RL involves learning via trial and error, through interactions with an unknown environment often characterized as a Markov decision process (MDP).
 In the framework of RL, an agent takes actions and receives reinforcement signals in terms of numerical rewards encoding the outcome of the chosen action.
-In the standard risk-neural setting, the agent learns to select actions by leveraging past experiences (exploitation) and making new choices (exploration) to maximize the {\it expected cumulative reward} over time.
+In the standard risk-neutral setting, the agent learns to select actions by leveraging past experiences (exploitation) and making new choices (exploration) to maximize the {\it expected cumulative reward} over time.
 Despite the extensive theoretical investigations in RL as referenced in \citep{agarwal2020model,azar2017minimax,jin2018q,jin2020provably,jin2021pessimism,wang2020reinforcement,yang2020reinforcement}, the existing literature primarily focuses on risk-neutral settings.
-This focus tends to overlook critical factors such as the decision-maker's attitudes towards uncertainty and risk preferences.
+This focus tends to overlook critical factors such as the decision-maker's attitude towards outcome uncertainty and risk preference.